cmots/cmots.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I'm currently a research assistant in `<a href="https://aiot.ie.cuhk.edu.hk">`AIoT Lab `</a>`.
+I'm currently a research assistant in [AIoT Lab](https://aiot.ie.cuhk.edu.hk).
 I work on AI-powered wireless sensing and health systems with privacy-preserving technologies.

 I'm also interested in systems for AI, distributed systems, and database storage.
 I am currently looking for PhD opportunities.
 If you are interested in my experience, please feel free to contact me!